karmaniverous/nextjs-template/README.md

 It is _hard_ to get all of those bits to work together.
 It is _way_ easier to cut out the bits you don't need than figure out how to slot in the things you do.
 So that's what we have here.

+Because this is a Next.js template, it works perfectly when deployed to [Vercel](https://vercel.com/).
+I've tried hard to make it host-agnostic, though, and I know for a fact that it works just as well deployed to [AWS Amplify](https://aws.amazon.com/amplify).
+It should work fine at any host that supports Next.js.

 ## What's Included